AfiqHasiff/Auto-Twitter-Avi/README.md

 ### 4. Images

 Place your soon-to-be profile pictures in `images/` directory.
 Image files allowed for Twitter profile pictures are `.png`, `.jpg`, `.jpeg` and `.gif` file types.
-Max image size allowed is **700kb** (_yes it's small dont ask me, ask Twitter_).
+Max image size allowed is **700kb** (_yes it's small dont ask me why, ask Twitter_).
 Unsupported file types and images larger than 700kb in the directory will be skipped by the program.

 ## Usage